Burnt Transmission Fluid

 - Will a flush fix burnt transmission fluid?

-- Sometimes — if fluid is old but the transmission still shifts normally.
-If slip, metal, or harsh shifts are present, internal wear may need repair beyond a service.
-We inspect the pan and test drive before recommending only a flush.
+- Sometimes — if the fluid is old but the transmission still shifts normally.
+If you have slip, metal in the pan, or harsh shifts, internal wear may need repair beyond a service.
+We inspect the pan and test drive before recommending a flush alone.